Permanency Practice Framework

 What we’re doing

-We’re working with CareSouth, Wandiyali and The Benevolent Society to develop a PSP Best Practice Framework to support consistent practice with birth parents and carers who are working towards the goals of restoration, guardianship or open adoption.
+We’re working with CareSouth, Wandiyali and The Benevolent Society to develop and pilot a Permanency Practice Framework to support consistent practice with parents and carers who are working towards the goals of restoration, guardianship or open adoption.

 Drawing on our PracticeWorks methodology, we are working with staff at each of our partner agencies on a framework that will be available to the whole non-government out-of-home care sector.
 The framework will allow practitioners to translate best practice evidence in a way that allows them to tailor the approach to individual clients and their circumstances.